This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 Enjoy the summer with your kids by sending your family on a scavenger hunt.
 Make a list of things to find (or take a photo of).
 Divide into teams or go out as a group.
 Locate the items on the list.

 Another idea is to set up a treasure hunt.
 Hide a special treasure – a new toy, game, s’mores making supplies, etc. – and write up clues to go find it.
 Your family follows the clues in search for the treasure.
+Check out these awesome tips for hosting a treasure hunt here.

 Invite Bugs to Spend the Night